magento/devdocs/guides/v2.3/graphql/mutations/apply-store-credit.md

 The `applyStoreCreditToCart` mutation applies store credit to the specified cart.

 Store credit is an amount that the merchant applies to a customer account as a result of a refund or similar transaction.
-A customer can use store credit to pay for purchases.
+If gift cards are enabled for a store, then a customer receives store credit when redeeming a gift card.
+No matter how the customer obtains store credit, these funds can be used to pay for purchases.

 The amount returned in the `current_balance` indicates how much store credit at the time you run the `applyStoreCreditToCart` mutation.
 This amount is not decreased until you place the order.

+{:.bs-callout .bs-callout-info}
+If the amount of available store credit equals or exceeds the grand total of the quote, set the payment method to `free` in the `setPaymentMethodOnCart` mutation.

 ## Syntax